VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 var identityProof = await request.Confirm("%CONFIRMATION_CODE%");
 ```

-Publish a public key with confirmed identity as a Virgil Card to the service.
+Publish a public key with confirmed identity to the service in the form of *Virgil Card*.

 ```csharp
 var card = await keysClient.Cards.Create(identityProof, keyPair.PublicKey());